 - 3 3/4 - 4 ounces dark chocolate, finely chopped

-Crush the graham crackers and mix in the melted butter plus 3 tablespoons of the sugar.
+Crush the graham crackers and mix in the melted butter and the sugar.
 Spread over the pie pan and press down.
 See note below for link to pie crust recipe - must be baked and cooled before adding the filling.

 Filling - Vanilla Pastry Cream

-Stir the milk, vanilla, the rest of the sugar, and the pinch of salt together in a medium-large saucepan.
+Stir the milk, vanilla, sugar, and the pinch of salt together in a medium-large saucepan.
 Set aside.

 In a separate medium bowl, whisk together the egg yolks, starch and remaining sugar until the mixture is thick and pale yellow, about 2-3 minutes.